 Fundamentals of the Computer Playground program include:

 Understanding the effects of computers on young children's development

 Evaluating and selecting software that complements our individualized program instruction

 Teaching children how to handle and use hardware, software, and the value of the Internet

 Promoting parent communication and education

-"What I See & Draw Art" This program is exclusive to The Academy.
-"What I See & Draw Art" is available to all enrolled students.
+"Art for Me" This program is exclusive to The Academy.
+"Art for Me" is available to all enrolled students 3 years and above.